-Kidpower’s “empower, don’t scare” message helps adults talk with kids after traumatic violent events, like recent fatal school shootings.
+Kidpower’s “empower, don’t scare” message helps adults talk with kids after traumatic violent and fatal events, like recent school shootings.
 TODAY Moms features Kidpower’s practical and positive advice about helping kids regain emotional safety.

 (Please Note: For copyright information and reproduction guidelines, please click here.)